FPAR 2.0 Frequently Asked Questions

 Data Submission/File Format

-Data can be submitted in CSV (flat-file) format.
-A sample file is available on the FPAR 2.0 section of the OPA website.
-The file provides an example of how to format a CSV file of Title X encounter and lab result data for submission to the FPAR 2.0 system.
+Data can be submitted in CSV (UTF-8 flat-file) format.
+A Sample File is available on the FPAR 2.0 section of the OPA website.
+The file provides an example of how to format a CSV file of Title X encounter and lab result data for submission to the FPAR system.

 A flat file is a simple data file that typically has one row per record, and each row follows a uniform format.
-One of the most common flat file examples is a comma-separated values (CSV) file.
+One of the most common flat file examples is a CSV file.

-Grantees should submit a file containing all relevant encounters for the 12-month reporting period.
+Grant recipients should submit a file containing all relevant encounters for the 12-month reporting period.
 Each encounter (that is, each row in the file) should contain encounter-level FPAR 2.0 data elements.
-Submissions will be due annually each February.
-A sample file is available on the FPAR 2.0 section of the OPA website.
+Submissions are due annually.
+A Sample File is available on the FPAR 2.0 section of the OPA website.

-Grantees are responsible for submitting encounter-level data to the FPAR 2.0 system after collecting the data from their subrecipients.
+Grant recipients are responsible for submitting encounter-level data to the FPAR system after collecting the data from their subrecipients.

-Grantees are responsible for submitting encounter-level data to the FPAR 2.0 system.
-As such, grantees are encouraged to assess data quality from subrecipients prior to submission.
-Grantees may need to work with subrecipients to resolve data quality issues identified by OPA after data is submitted to the FPAR 2.0 system.
-Please review the FPAR 2.0 Implementation Guide, FPAR 2.0 valid values and sample file.
+Grant recipients are responsible for submitting encounter-level data to the FPAR system.
+Therefore, grant recipients are encouraged to assess data quality from subrecipients prior to submission.
+Grant recipients may need to work with subrecipients to resolve data quality issues identified with the FPAR system and by OPA after data are submitted.
+Please review the FPAR 2.0 Implementation Guide, FPAR 2.0 Valid Values, and Sample File.

-Grantees will continue to submit FPAR data annually, in February.
-OPA started collecting encounter-level data from grantees for the 2023 submission period (2022 data).
+Grant recipients will continue to submit FPAR data annually.
+OPA started collecting encounter-level data from grant recipients for the 2022 FPAR (submission in 2023).

 OPA is exploring opportunities to reduce reporting burden, including providing a crosswalk for FPAR 2.0 and UDS data elements.
 We will explore opportunities to align FPAR reporting requirements with other reporting systems in the future.